Installation

 Basilisk is a single Rust binary with no runtime dependencies.
 No Node.js.
 No Python interpreter.
 No package manager required after installation.

 The fastest way to get started.
-Install the Basilisk extension from the VS Code Marketplace:
+Install the Basilisk extension from your editor's marketplace:

 2. Go to Extensions (Ctrl+Shift+X / Cmd+Shift+X)